-- Assess sites’ suitability and preparedness for participating in a summative evaluation and other evidence-building activities, including reviews that examine progress toward performance benchmarks and inform decisions about future expectations and TA for projects.
+- Assess sites’ suitability and preparedness for participating in a summative evaluation and other evidence-building activities.

-- Provide TA designed to help sites participate in summative evaluation or other evidence-building activities.
+- Provide TA designed to help sites participate in evidence-building activities, including disseminating formative evaluation findings on the initial implementation and outcomes of sites’ interventions.
 TA includes individualized assistance to YARH sites and peer- or group-based learning on topics relevant to multiple sites.

 - Design and conduct a federally led summative evaluation of at least one intervention implemented by a site.